 OUT OF THIS WORLD

 This series takes place in the Ring of Cenotes in Mexico where the ancient Mayans believed the underground rivers were a gateway to another world.
+The water that flows here is ancient; it fell from the heavens millions of years ago and tumbles through the underground landscape, largely lost and hidden from view.
 Today, tourists gather to momentarily escape gravity, to swim, dive and explore.
-When all around us is full of immobile and solid substances, water is uniquely fluid and pliable; it allows our imagination to flow.

 Fifty years after the moon landings we continue to dream of space travel and building colonies on Mars.
 The view of Earth from space reveals a fragile, blue planet floating in the void.
 In water there is a parallel, weightless atmosphere where aquanauts glimpse a precious, uninhabited and truly wild environment.
 Some say we should fix this world before travelling to others; perhaps we just need a whole new point of view to do that.

 The Ring of Cenotes in Mexico was created sixty-six million years ago when a colossal asteroid hit Earth.
 The impact was so powerful that it left behind a crater 180 kilometers across, liquidised the Earth’s crust and brought about climate change that led to the extinction of the dinosaurs.
 Throughout this region rivers now flow, deep underground through limestone rock that has, in places, collapsed to leave these remarkable archaeological formations.

 Centote –(English: /sɪˈnoʊti/ or /sɛˈnoʊteɪ/; American Spanish: [seˈnote]) a natural pit, or sinkhole, resulting from the collapse of limestone bedrock that exposes groundwater underneath.